 Taking a page from New York’s experience when considering future steps

 Every one of the infections in Scott County was utterly preventable — and each will cost, on average, $426,964, together totaling nearly $34 million, even if the epidemic is stopped immediately.
 Many of the people will now require HIV and HCV treatment at taxpayer expense.
 This could all be stopped with syringes that cost pennies.
 At the beginning of the 90s, New York’s injection drug users were facing an overwhelming epidemic.
 In 1990, before exchanges were fully legal here, 54% of New York’s roughly 200,000 injection drug users tested HIV positive.
 But by 2012, with needle exchange greatly expanded and prescription requirements for syringes dropped, that figure was down to a mere 3%.
 Though 30% to 50% of new infections were linked to IV drug use in the 1990s and 2000s, today that proportion is around 5%.
 And the number of new injectors has declined.
-A state report released last year, called needle exchange “the one intervention which could be described as the gold standard of HIV prevention.”
+A released last year, called needle exchange “the one intervention which could be described as the gold standard of HIV prevention.”
 New York’s decades of experience should be a lesson for Indiana, the federal government and the rest of the states that still limit needle access.

 As stated in the CDC report, this “outbreak highlights the vulnerability of many rural, resource-poor populations to drug use, misuse, and addiction, in the context of a high prevalence of unaddressed comorbid conditions.
 The outbreak also demonstrates the importance of timely HIV and Hepatitis C surveillance activities and rapid response to interrupt disease transmission.”
 Syringe exchange programs need to be at the core of the treatment and prevention services.
 Stigma and politics need to be put aside to allow these programs to work as bridges to comprehensive treatment, prevention, and social services.